 "From the first chord there was an incredibly finely phrased play by the pianist Sven Bauer with broad agogics, a sinking and rising, to return consistently to a brisk-fresh basic tempo.
 Perfect!
 There was this infinitely singing melancholy on an arid, frosty day and immediately afterwards a cheerful sparkling "Glückes Genug".
 And from the first chord there was a mutual give-and-take of the themes, the perfectly designed handing over between soloist and orchestra […]", raves the Südwest Presse and describes Sven Bauer's interpretation as "expressive, animated, masterly".

-Besides, Sven Bauer is also actively involved in chamber music: in 2010 he won the chamber music competition of the Polytechnische Gesellschaft e.V. as well as the sponsorship award of the city of Bad Homburg.
-The following year he made his debut on Deutschlandradio Kultur.
+Besides, Sven Bauer is also actively involved in chamber music: he won the chamber music competition of the Polytechnische Gesellschaft e.V. as well as the sponsorship award of the city of Bad Homburg, among others, and made his debut on Deutschlandradio Kultur.
 As a chamber music partner, Sven Bauer plays with Fabrice Millischer, Allen Vizzutti, Enrique Crespo, principal trumpeter of the Finnish Radio Symphony Orchestra Jouko Harjanne, and principal trombonist of the New York Philharmonic Joseph Alessi, among others.

-The young pianist obtains important musical impulses through master classes and meetings with renowned pianists and professors such as Lev Natochenny, Igor Lazko, Andrzej Jasinski, Oxana Yablonskaya, Karl-Heinz Kämmerling, Robert Levin and Dimitri Bashkirov.
+The young pianist obtains important musical impulses through master classes and meetings with renowned pianists and professors such as Igor Lazko, Andrzej Jasinski, Oxana Yablonskaya, Karl-Heinz Kämmerling, Robert Levin and Dimitri Bashkirov.

-After studies at the Franz Liszt Academy of Music Budapest with Prof. Balázs Szokolay and at the Swiss Kalaidos Academy of Music with Prof. Lev Natochenny, Sven Bauer is currently studying in the postgraduate study programme Konzertexamen at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main.
+After studies at the Franz Liszt Academy of Music Budapest with Prof. Balázs Szokolay, at the Swiss Kalaidos Academy of Music with Prof. Lev Natochenny and chamber music studies at the Hochschule für Musik Freiburg with Prof. Roglit Ishay, Sven Bauer successfully graduated with Konzertexamen at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main.